sefcom/greenhouse/MINIKUBE.md

 6) run Greenhouse using kubernetes

+`kubectl apply -f gh_job.yaml`

+if using the minikube kubectl

-kubectl apply -f gh_job.yaml
+`minikube kubectl -- apply -f gh_job.yaml`

+After about a minute, check that the pods are running with

+`kubectl get pods` or `minikube kubectl -- get pods`

+When all pods are finished, it will indicate 'Complete' for all of them.
+Note that some pods may show Error as part of the fail/retry mechanism in Greenhouse.

 The results should complete within 24 hours, usually 4-6 hours on average.

-Rehosted images will be present in the mounted k8 folder, k8/results/<imageid_sha256hash>
+Rehosted images will be present in the mounted k8 folder, k8/results/<imageid_sha256hash>.
 Logs are present in k8/logs/<imageid>

 All logs inside the logs folder will end with a message printing if a run was a SUCCESS, a PARTIAL success or FAILED.

 Note that even if an image failed to rehost, Greenhouse will still copy whatever it managed to do into the results folder for future reference/debugging.

+7) Once all pods are complete, delete the job with

+`kubectl delete -f gh_job.yaml`

+if using the minikube kubectl

+`minikube kubectl -- delete -f gh_job.yaml`

+then, delete and cleanup minikube by CTR+C on the minikube_setup.sh script, which will perform cleanup.

+(You may also manually delete the minikube instance with `minikube delete --all`, then use losetup to cleanup any dangling loop devices/mounts.)